SihanXU/sihanxu.github.io/_pages/about.md

 My research journey began with a strong focus on generative models in computer vision, particularly in Generative Adversarial Networks (GANs) and diffusion models.
 Currently, my work has expanded to encompass a broader range of topics, including computer vision, natural language processing, 3D models and robotics.

-### I will apply for the phd program of Fall 2025, so feel free to contact me!
+### I am actively looking for PhD position to start in 2025 Fall.

 # News